jessbudd/eleventyone-blog-2019/src/site/blog/automate-ticket-availability-scraping.md

 <img src="/images/posts/2022/7.png" alt="Screenshot of Pipedream interface prompting user to select a trigger"/>

 I then chose a "Custom interval" of every 5 minutes.
-I then needed to generate and select a sample event to move on to the next step.
+I needed to generate and select a sample event to move on to the next step.

 <img src="/images/posts/2022/11.png" alt="Screenshot of Pipedream interface confirming an interval chosen of 5 mintues"/>